19th Summer Olympics 1968. History of the Summer Olympics

 Hockey

-France has done a lot to ensure that the anniversary 1968 Winter Olympics were held at a high organizational and sporting level.
-In Grenoble, 1158 athletes joined the fight, including 202 women from 37 countries, who played 35 sets of medals in seven sports.
+France has done a lot to ensure that the anniversary 1968 Winter Olympics were held at a high organizational and sports level.
+In Grenoble, 1,158 athletes took part in the fight, including 202 women from 37 countries, who competed for 35 sets of medals in seven sports.

-Athletes of the USSR performed extremely unsuccessfully at the Olympics in Grenoble, significantly losing their positions in skiing And speed run on skates.
+USSR athletes performed extremely unsuccessfully at the Olympics in Grenoble, significantly losing their positions in skiing And speed running skating.
 If in Innsbruck they had 8 gold medals in these sports, then in Grenoble the USSR Olympians had to be content with 2 gold medals.
-And this despite the fact that Vladimir Belousov won an unexpected victory in jumping from a 90-meter springboard, who managed to get ahead of the winner of the competition on the 70-meter springboard, an athlete from Czechoslovakia, Iri Raska, in a fierce struggle.
+And this despite the fact that Vladimir Belousov won an unexpected victory in jumping from the 90-meter springboard, who managed to get ahead of the winner of the competition on the 70-meter springboard, an athlete from Czechoslovakia, Iri Raska, in a fierce struggle.

 In speed skating, the weak performance of the USSR athletes did not reduce the rivalry.
-The sharpest struggle was between the skaters of Holland, Norway, Sweden, Finland.
+The most intense struggle took place between speed skaters from Holland, Norway, Sweden, and Finland.
 Dutch athletes managed to win three gold medals, the USA, Norway, Germany, Sweden and the USSR - one each.

-Dramatically developed competitions in bobsleigh.
-After 4 attempts, the fours of Germany and Italy had the same result.
-In the last, fifth attempt, the Italians, led by an outstanding athlete, the bob pilot Eugenio Monti, turned out to be stronger.
+The bobsleigh competition took a dramatic turn.
+After 4 attempts, the fours from Germany and Italy had the same result.
+In the last, fifth attempt, the Italians, led by an outstanding athlete - bob pilot Eugenio Monti, turned out to be stronger.
 This athlete was twice silver medalist in 1956, twice bronze in 1964 and only in Grenoble managed to win a gold medal.
-In 1964, Monty was awarded the Coubertin medal for high athletic performance.
+In 1964, Monty was awarded the Coubertin Medal for his high athletic qualities.

-Doubles figure skating on skates for the second time in a row the winners were Lyudmila Belousova and Oleg Protopopov.
+In doubles figure skating In skating, Lyudmila Belousova and Oleg Protopopov became winners for the second time in a row.
 Their main rivals at these Olympic Games were athletes from the USSR national team Tatyana Zhuk and Alexander Gorelik.

-The biathletes of the USSR also performed successfully, winning a gold medal in the 4 × 7.5 km relay race and a silver medal in the 20 km individual race, which was won by the legendary Alexander Tikhonov.
+USSR biathletes also performed successfully, winning a gold medal in the 4x7.5 km relay race and a silver medal in the 20 km individual race, won by the legendary Alexander Tikhonov.

-Despite the defeat in the match with the Czechoslovak team - 4: 5, the USSR hockey players managed to achieve gold medals, confidently beating the rest of their rivals.
+Despite the defeat in the match with the Czechoslovak team - 4:5, the USSR hockey players managed to achieve gold medals, confidently beating the other opponents.

-In the women's single sleigh competition, Erica Lechner from Italy was the first.
-In this she was "helped" by 3 leading lugers from the GDR team, who were disqualified for illegally heating the runners.
+In the women's single-sleigh competition, Erika Lechner from Italy came first.
+In this she was “helped” by 3 leading luge athletes from the GDR team, who were disqualified for illegally heating the runners.

-French Olympians and numerous fans winter views sports, of course, could not satisfy the result of the team fight - the French team took 5th place in the unofficial standings.
-However bright victory in all three disciplines skiing Jean-Claude Killy was the decoration of the Olympic Games.
-Seiler managed to achieve such success only once.
+French Olympians and numerous fans winter species sports, of course, could not be satisfied with the result of the team fight - the French national team took 5th place in the unofficial standings.
+However bright victory in all three disciplines skiing Jean-Claude Killy was a highlight of the Olympic Games.
+Sailer managed to achieve such success only once.
 Before the Olympics, Killy was the main contender for awards.
-In the 1966-1967 season, in the World Cup competitions, he won 23 starts out of 30, of which 5 were in downhill.
-After the Olympics, Killy left sports career and engaged in commercial activities - advertising, hotel industry, restaurants, television, cinema, where he also reached impressive success.
-Killy was also successful as President of the Organizing Committee of the XVI Winter Olympic Games in Albertville.
+In the 1966-1967 season, in World Cup competitions, he won 23 out of 30 starts, of which 5 in downhill.
+After the Olympics, Killy left sports career and engaged in commercial activities - advertising, hotel management, restaurants, television, cinema, where he also achieved impressive successes.
+Killy’s work as president of the Organizing Committee of the XVI Winter Olympic Games in Albertville was also successful.

-In the unofficial team standings, the Norwegians won: 103 points and 14 medals - 6 gold, 6 silver, 2 bronze.
-The second were the athletes of the USSR, having won 92 points and 13 medals - 5 gold, 5 silver, 3 bronze.
-Austrian athletes were third with 79 points and 11 medals - 3 gold, 4 silver, 4 bronze.
+In the unofficial team competition, the Norwegians won: 103 points and 14 medals - 6 gold, 6 silver, 2 bronze.
+The second were the USSR athletes, winning 92 points and 13 medals - 5 gold, 5 silver, 3 bronze.
+Austrian athletes were third, winning 79 points and 11 medals - 3 gold, 4 silver, 4 bronze.

-The decision to hold the 19th Summer Olympic Games in the capital of Mexico, Mexico City, was made in October 1963 at the 60th session of the IOC in the German resort town of Baden-Baden.
+The decision to hold the 19th Summer Olympic Games in Mexico City, the capital of Mexico, was made in October 1963 at the 60th IOC session in the German resort town of Baden-Baden.

-At this Olympiad, many things happened for the first time.
-These were the first Olympic Games to be held in high mountains, at an altitude of 2240 meters above sea level.
+A lot of things happened for the first time at this Olympics.
+These were the first Olympic Games to be held in high altitude conditions, at an altitude of 2240 meters above sea level.

-The 1968 Mexico City Olympics was the first to be held in Latin America.
+The 1968 Mexico City Olympics were the first to be held in Latin America.

-Through the use the latest technologies the 1968 Mexico City games were watched by over half a billion television viewers around the world.
+Thanks to the use latest technologies The 1968 Mexico City games were watched by more than half a billion television viewers around the world.

 These games became the most numerous at that time.
 More than five and a half thousand athletes from one hundred and twelve countries arrived in the capital of Mexico.

-As in the 1964 games, the South African team was not allowed to compete due to the policy of racial discrimination pursued by its government.
+As at the 1964 games, the South African team was not allowed to compete due to its government's policy of racial discrimination.

-For the first time, the Olympiad has an official mascot
+For the first time, the Olympics have an official mascot

 Opening of the 1968 Olympics in Mexico City

-The grand opening of the 1968 Olympics in Mexico City took place on October 12.
+The opening ceremony of the 1968 Olympics in Mexico City took place on October 12.
 The choice of date was not accidental.
-It is this day that is considered to be the day of the discovery of America by Christopher Columbus.
+This day is considered to be the day of the discovery of America by Christopher Columbus.

-The unusually spectacular, musical ceremony made a huge impression not only on all those present at the stadium, but also on millions of viewers.
+The unusually spectacular musical ceremony made a huge impression not only on everyone present at the stadium, but also on millions of television viewers.

-For the first time in the history of the Olympic Games, the honor of lighting the flame of the 1968 Olympics was given to a woman.
+For the first time in the history of the Olympic Games, a woman was awarded the honor of lighting the flame of the 1968 Olympics.

 USSR national team at the Olympic Games in Mexico City

-The Soviet Union was represented at the XIX Olympic Games by 322 athletes from all the Union republics.
+The Soviet Union was represented at the XIX Olympic Games by 322 athletes from all union republics.

-Along with the veterans who had the games of Tokyo, Rome, Melbourne, there were many young athletes who competed at such a level for the first time.
+Along with the veterans who had already played games in Tokyo, Rome, and Melbourne, there were many young athletes who were competing at this level for the first time.

-Athletes of the USSR took second place in the unofficial team standings, leaving only the US team ahead.
+USSR athletes took second place in the unofficial team competition, behind only the US team.

 91 medals were won: 29 gold, 32 silver and 30 bronze.

 The results of the Games in athletics exceeded the wildest forecasts.
-Who could have imagined that in Mexico City a long jump of 8 meters 90 centimeters would be made.
-This result has remained unsurpassed for more than 20 years.
+Who could have imagined that a long jump of 8 meters 90 centimeters would be achieved in Mexico City.
+This result remained unsurpassed for more than 20 years.

-Six triple jumpers will conquer the 17-meter milestone, and the world record in the 400-meter hurdles will be improved immediately by a second!
+Six triple jumpers will reach the 17-meter mark, and the world record in the 400-meter hurdles will be improved by a second!

 Swimmers set 23 Olympic records, including 6 world records.
-Weightlifters - 18, of which 3 exceed the world.
-Arrows - 5 Olympic and 2 world.
+Weightlifters - 18, of which 3 exceed the world weight.
+Shooters - 5 Olympic and 2 world.
 Cyclists - 3 world records.

-The huge city, located at an altitude of 2240 meters above sea level, is surrounded by mountains, and the abundance of road transport on its streets impoverishes the already meager supply of oxygen.
+The huge city, located at an altitude of 2240 meters above sea level, is surrounded by mountains, and the abundance of motor vehicles on its streets depletes the already meager reserves of oxygen.

-There was even an expression, the heavy gold of the Aztecs.
+There was even an expression, heavy gold of the Aztecs.

-eight days Olympic competitions Athletes from 89 countries around the world at the university stadium in Mexico City crossed out almost all past ideas about the level of achievement in most types of athletics.
+Eight days Olympic competitions track and field athletes from 89 countries at the University Stadium in Mexico City erased almost all previous ideas about the level of achievement in most types of athletics.

 There were many phenomenal results at the Mexican Olympics, but the most fantastic record was the result shown by the American Bob Beamon in the long jump - 8 meters 90 centimeters!
-He surpassed the world record immediately by 55 centimeters, while the previous result increased by 8 centimeters within eight years.
-And this result was shown by an athlete whose name said little even to narrow athletics specialists.
+He exceeded the world record by 55 centimeters at once, while the previous result increased by 8 centimeters over eight years.
+And this result was shown by an athlete whose name meant little even to narrow specialists in athletics.

-Robert Beamon, a twenty-two-year-old student at the University of El Paso, Texas, became the hero of the XIX Olympiad and a legend in world sports.
+Twenty-two-year-old student at the University of El Paso in Texas, Robert Beamon, became the hero of the 19th Olympics and a legend of world sports.

-Among the Soviet athletes, the boxer from Moscow Boris Lagutin and the wrestler from Minsk Alexander Medved distinguished themselves.
+Among the Soviet athletes, boxer from Moscow Boris Lagutin and wrestler from Minsk Alexander Medved distinguished themselves.

-They both became Olympic champions for the second Olympiad in a row.
+They both became Olympic champions for the second Olympics in a row.

-Fencer Elena Novikova, who made her debut at the Olympics in Mexico City, became the champion in the individual and team events.
+Fencer Elena Novikova, who made her debut at the Olympics in Mexico City, became the champion in the individual and team competitions.

-The world record in the triple jump of 17 meters 39 centimeters was set by Viktor Saneev.
-It was his first Olympic gold.
+The world record was set by Viktor Saneev in the triple jump of 17 meters 39 centimeters.
+This was his first Olympic gold.

-Leonid Zhabotinsky, became the most strong man in the world, having won among heavyweight weightlifters.
+Leonid Zhabotinsky became the most strong man in the world, winning among the heavyweight weightlifters.

-Soviet gymnasts performed well.
+The Soviet gymnasts performed well.
 The result of their performances: five gold, five silver and eight bronze medals.
-The best among our gymnasts were Mikhail Voronin and Zinaida Voronina from Moscow, Larisa Petrik from Vitebsk and Natalya Kuchinskaya from Leningrad.
+The best among our gymnasts were Mikhail Voronin and Zinaida Voronina from Moscow, Larisa Petrik from Vitebsk and Leningrader Natalya Kuchinskaya.

-Ivan Kizimov won the gold medal in the dressage Olympiad in Mexico City, and became the silver medalist in the team competition, along with Elena Petushkova and Ivan Kalita.
+Ivan Kizimov won gold at the Mexico City Olympics in dressage, and became a silver medalist in team competitions, together with Elena Petushkova and Ivan Kalita.

 The real revolution took place at the 1968 Olympics in the high jump.

-Its essence boils down to the fact that after a curved run-up and a faster than usual lift-off from the ground, the bar is overcome by the back.
+Its essence boils down to the fact that after a curved run-up and a faster than usual takeoff from the ground, the bar is overcome with your back.

-The American won with a new Olympic record 2 measures 24 centimeters, but this was the biggest success of his career.
+The American won with a new Olympic record 2 measures 24 centimeters, but this became the biggest success of his career.

 Other athletes quickly mastered the new technique and began to show better results.